MAIF/pulumi-dynamic-provider-otoroshi/README.md

 ### Import resources

-> For those who know the command `pulumi import`, it is not natively supported in dynamic provider (See [pulumi/pulumi issue#7534](https://github.com/pulumi/pulumi/issues/7534)).
+> For those who know the command `pulumi import`, it is not natively supported in dynamic provider (See <a href="https://github.com/pulumi/pulumi/issues/7534" target="_blank">pulumi/pulumi issue#7534</a>).
 An alternative solution is implemented.

 This mecanism allow to read a real resource and write to the Pulumi State.
 When importing, it is only reading on the provider.

+**GlobalConfig** cannot be imported.
+It does not need to.
+You can export your existing GlobalConfig and it will override tbe existing one.

 To import a resource, you must: